 What sort of medical help can I expect?
-There are national guidelines which recognize the special needs of women with bipolar disorder from pre-pregnancy through to postpartum care, such as the NICE ‘Antenatal and Postnatal Mental Health’ Guideline.
-These guidelines were published in 2007 and is currently being revised.
-There is also a useful guide to good practice produced by the Royal College of Obstetricians and Gynaecologists in 2011.
-Unfortunately, the guidelines represent advice on best practice; they are not enforceable in all health authorities but even if they are not being followed in your local area, they provide you with ammunition to argue for a decent standard of care.
+There are national guidelines which recognize the special needs of women with bipolar disorder from pre-pregnancy through to postpartum care, such as the NICE ‘Antenatal and Postnatal Mental Health’ Guideline (2014).
+You can also find excellent information on the Royal College of Psychiatrists’ website.
+The RCPsych website also has very useful leaflets on lithium and antipsychotics in pregnancy, mental health in pregnancy, postnatal depression and postpartum depression.
 This is also the reason why Bipolar UK is a member of the Maternal Mental Health Alliance (MMHA) so we can campaign for an end to the current postcode lottery in maternal mental health services.